dathere/datapusher-plus/README.md

 * **Exponentially faster loading speed**

-  Similar to xloader, we use PostgreSQL COPY to directly pipe the data into the datastore, short-circuiting the additional processing/transformation/API calls used by Datapusher.
+  Similar to xloader, we use PostgreSQL COPY to directly pipe the data into the datastore, short-circuiting the additional processing/transformation/API calls used by Datapusher Plus.

   But unlike xloader, we load everything using the proper data types and not as text, so there's no need to reload the data again after adjusting the Data Dictionary, as you would with xloader.